 But it got me thinking: why aren’t we doing this in other corridors in Toronto, and other cities?
 How many other utility corridors are there, with potential to add new natural habitat and trail systems?
 Some transmission lines get buried underground or get paralleled with roads or railways, particularly in urban cores.
 But many remain as open wide corridors of grass, structures and line, and that makes them huge opportunities.

-Follow the links below to explore the inventory of hydro corridors in a certain city.
+Follow the links below to explore the inventory of hydro (and pipeline) corridors in a certain city.